fetchai/agents-aea/docs/skill-guide.md

 ## Step 3: Develop a Handler

 So far, we have tasked the agent with sending search requests to the OEF.
 However, we have no way of handling the responses sent to the agent by the OEF at the moment.
-The agent would simply respond to the OEF via the default `error` skill which sends all unrecognized envelopes back to the sender.
+The agent would simply respond to the OEF via the default `error` skill which sends all unrecognised envelopes back to the sender.

 Let us now implement a handler to deal with the incoming search responses.